social-media-ethics-automation/book/docs/_sources/ch02_definitions/03_automation/07_details_of_bot.md

 )
 ```

-This is the lines of code where a reddit post is actually made.
-First the `subreddit` section selects which subreddit an action will be taken on, and then `submit` creates a new post with the given title and text.
+These are the lines of code where a reddit post is actually made.
+First, the `subreddit` section selects which subreddit an action will be taken on, and then `submit` creates a new post with the given title and text.

 ## Adding more code comments
 Now that we've looked at the purpose of each section of code, we can add additional comments explaining what each section does, so that future humans reading the code are more likely to understand it.